top of page

 What is the JET Programme?

-The JET (Japanese Exchange Teaching) Programme is an exchange program which allows people from around the world to work in Japan as either Assistant Language Teachers (ALTs) or Coordinators for International Relations (CIRs).
+The JET (Japan Exchange and Teaching) Programme is an exchange program which allows people from around the world to work in Japan as either Assistant Language Teachers (ALTs) or Coordinators for International Relations (CIRs).
 Please check with your local embassy if they are participants of the program, and refer to their respective JET websites for more details about the program and application!

 What is a PA?
 What does a PA do?

 Our main responsibilities revolve around mediation and consultations.
-If any issues arise between JET participants and their contracting organisations, we are often called in to help mediate the situation.
+If any issues arise between JET participants and their contracting organizations, we are often called in to help mediate the situation.
 We are also one of the possible points of contact for JET participants if there are any questions.
-However, as our responsibility is also to promote mutual and cultural understanding between Japan and the JET participant's home country, we always suggest that a JET participant discusses anything with their supervisors before coming to us, unless they feel uncomfortable doing so.
+However, as our responsibility is to promote mutual and cultural understanding between Japan and the JET participant's home country, we always suggest that a JET participant discusses anything with their supervisors before coming to us, unless they feel uncomfortable doing so.

 What is the difference between an ALT PA and a CIR PA?

-A CIR PA is a CIR who works at the Prefectural Office and works with the other Japanese PA, who is in charge of managing the contracting organisations from an administrative standpoint.
+A CIR PA is a CIR who works at the Prefectural Office and works with the other Japanese PA, who is in charge of managing the contracting organizations from an administrative standpoint.
 While the ALT PA is in charge of Prefectural ALTs, the CIR PA is in charge of CIRs, Municipal ALTs and Privately Contracted ALTs.
-The CIR PA also assists the Japanese PA with organising incoming JETs.
+The CIR PA also assists the Japanese PA with receiving incoming JETs.

 In Iwate, there are a total of 5 PAs: 2 CIR PAs, 1 ALT PA and 2 Japanese PAs.